-- The survey questionnaire with 20 questions was possibly found to be too long by the respondents, which were reflected in declining number of responses, from question no 10 onwards.
-Hence, all the subsequent surveys and feedback process with this kind of survey methodology and target respondents might need to have fewer questions. - Tools need to be in the local language to connect with the local population. - Alternate social media platforms are needed as literacy and technologybased capacities become a challenge (both IVRS and WhatsApp were used to connect) with vulnerable groups within slums.
-Cities that were not part of the original survey and to overcome this challenge the responses were geotagged to filter out the responses from non-assessment cities. - Dissemination of survey via social media platforms could help in bringing wider perspectives and more data inputs.
+- The survey questionnaire with 20 questions was possibly found to be too long by the respondents, which was reflected in declining number of responses, from question no 10 onwards.
+Hence, all the subsequent surveys and feedback process with this kind of survey methodology and target respondents might need to have fewer questions. - Tools need to be in the local language to connect with the local population. - Alternate social media platforms are needed as literacy and technologybased capacities become a challenge (both IVRS and WhatsApp were used to connect) with vulnerable groups within slums. - Social Media Surveys need to be time sensitive, giving specific time limit for each of the responses.

+- Since the survey was on a social media platform, it has been exchanged across cities that were not part of the original survey and to overcome this challenge the responses were geo-tagged to filter out the responses from non-assessment cities. - Dissemination of survey via social media platforms could help in bringing wider perspectives and more data inputs.